Permanentfrost/sme-cysec-checklist/README.md

-Disclaimer:
+General Info:

-A concise guide/checklist for Swiss SME (KMU) Cybersecurity based on [KMU Checklist](https://www.ncsc.admin.ch/it-sicherheit-fuer-kmus-en) by National Cyber Security Center **NCSC**.
+- A concise guide/checklist for Swiss SMEs (KMUs) Cybersecurity based on the [KMU Checklist](https://www.ncsc.admin.ch/it-sicherheit-fuer-kmus-en)  by the National Cyber Security Center (NCSC).
+- This checklist is a basic level guide and does NOT cover all possible areas of cybersecurity.

-# Cybersecurity Checklist for SMEs
+# Cybersecurity Checklist for SMEs - English Version

 ## Organisational Measures
 - [ ] **Senior Management Engagement:**